 It depends on the exact make and model of EV you’re running, as well as your usage patterns, but you will likely be using about 9KWh a day to charge an EV.
 We’ve had several people ask us about switching just their EV charging to solar, and it’s simply not that practical.
 To support EV charging off the grid, you will need to run a significantly larger solar kit, as the only alternative would be a diesel generator!
 Generally, people running an EV are on the grid and looking to save money on their bills, so it’s less likely to be a problem off-grid.

-Other things you might not think of:
+Other high draw items you might not think of:

 Clothes dryers average about 6KWh per use, so it’s best to switch to an alternative method - simply hanging them on the clotheslines or an airing rack.